bluerobotics/bluerobotics.github.io/fathom/index.md

 	<img src="/fathom/cad/tether-tutorial-9.PNG" class="img-responsive" style="max-width:700px"  />

-## Stripped the Twisted Pairs
+## Stripping the Twisted Pairs

 9. Take a jacketed, twisted pair and grab it near the end.

 	<img src="/fathom/cad/tether-tutorial-10.PNG" class="img-responsive" style="max-width:700px"  />

 10. Use a knife to split the pair.
-Cut 5 to 10 mm and then you can pull the wires apart using your fingers or pliers.
+Cut into the pair 5 to 10 mm and then you can pull the wires apart using your fingers or pliers.

 	<img src="/fathom/cad/tether-tutorial-11.PNG" class="img-responsive" style="max-width:700px"  />